geeknoid/Undertaker/README.md

 showing the defined symbols that are referenced (alive symbols) and which other symbol references them.
-Various other reports are also available, including a report on assemblies that are never referenced, a report on public symbols that could be made internal, and a report on spurious uses of [InternalsVisibleTo].
+Various other reports are also available, including a report on assemblies that are never referenced, a report on public symbols that could be made internal, and a report on needless uses of [InternalsVisibleTo].
 You can also output a full layer cake of dependencies and a Mermaid-based assembly dependency diagram.

 ## Options